-Get as much of the liquid drained from the cooked vegetables as possible.
-Excess liquid will make pastry soggy and weigh it down.
-Gently press out the liquid from the vegetables in a fine mesh strainer using the back of a wooden spoon.
+Remove as much of the liquid from the cooked vegetables drained out.
+Excess liquid will make the pastry soggy and weigh it down.
+Gently press on the vegetables in a fine mesh strainer with the back of a wooden spoon.
 Be careful not to mush the vegetables.

 Make sure the prepared filled pastries are cold before you put them in a preheated oven.
-Either place in the freezer for twenty minutes, or refrigerate for one hour.
-Don’t skimp on this step.
+Either place in the freezer for twenty minutes or refrigerate for one hour.
+Don’t skip this step.
 The butter in the pastry dough must be cold to create a nice flaky pastry.

-Make in advance preparation: Make the bureka and place them on a rimmed baking sheet in the freezer.
+Advance preparation: Make the bureka and place them on a rimmed baking sheet in the freezer.
 Once they are frozen, put the burekas in a freezer bag and keep in the freezer for up to a month.
-When you are ready to bake, paint the egg wash over the frozen burekas and place them directly on a hot baking stone or an upside rimmed baking sheet in the pre-heated oven.
+When you are ready to bake, paint the egg wash over the frozen burekas and place them directly on a hot baking stone or an upside rimmed baking sheet in the preheated oven.
 Bake until golden brown.

-As always, I would love to hear from you and bout your culinary adventures.
+As always, I would love to hear from you and about your culinary adventures.
 You and follow me on Instagram @lemonthymeandginger, Facebook or leave a comment under this recipe on my blog.